 When both parents are living and raising their child together, the child’s expenses are usually shared and this arrangement can be formalised in writing or informally agreed through practice.
 On separation/divorce however, or if they have never lived and raised the child together, then their financial responsibilities can no longer operate in an informal manner.
 The legislation that guides child support provincially in Ontario is the Family Law Act and across Canada, the Divorce Act.
-If the parents are separating then the Family Law Act is used, and if they are divorcing then the Divorce Act is applicable.

 What is Child Support?

 Child support payments come in two forms.
 The first is basic child support, and the other is special and extraordinary expenses, otherwise known as Section 7 expenses in reference to the law that governs them, Section 7 of the Divorce Act.